 THE DEVIL MADE ME DO IT

 You know the guy I’m talking about.
 Nothing is ever his fault.
-(No, I did not suggest a certain inhabitant of the White House, either – we stay above politics around here).
+(No, I did not suggest a certain former inhabitant of the White House or the current inhabitant, either – we stay above politics around here).

 But… that guy.
 The blame always lies with someone else.
 Think of John Belushi in the Blues Brothers, groveling at the feet of an assault rifle-toting Carrie Fisher, explaining all the reasons he had left her standing at the altar and ending with the plaintive wail, “It’s not my fault!”